spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 docker-compose -f ./docker-compose.yml -f ./docker-compose-rabbitmq.yml -f ./docker-compose-cf.yml up
 ```

-Because `Kafka` is not supported on CF you, also will need to switch to `Rabbit` using the `docker-compose-rabbitmq.yml`.
-The `docker-compose-cf.yml` expects a `rabbit` service configured in the target CF environment.
+Because `Kafka` is not supported on CF, you also need to switch to `Rabbit` by using the `docker-compose-rabbitmq.yml` file.
+The `docker-compose-cf.yml` file expects a `rabbit` service to be configured in the target CF environment.

-The [docker-compose-k8s.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-cf.yml) adds a remote `Kubernetes` account as a Data Flow runtime platform under the name `k8s`.
-You will need to edit the `docker-compose-k8s.yml` to add your Kubernetes master URL and access credentials.
+The [docker-compose-k8s.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-cf.yml) file adds a remote `Kubernetes` account as a Data Flow runtime platform under the name of `k8s`.
+You need to edit the `docker-compose-k8s.yml` to add your Kubernetes master URL and access credentials.

 ```bash
 wget -O docker-compose-k8s.yml https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-k8s.yml
 STREAM_APPS_URI=https://dataflow.spring.io/kafka-docker-latest docker-compose -f ./docker-compose.yml -f ./docker-compose-k8s.yml up
 ```

-The default maven based app starters can not be deployed in a Kubernetes environment.
-Switch to the docker based app distribution using the `STREAM_APPS_URI` variable.
+You cannot deploy the default Maven-based app starters in a Kubernetes environment.
+You can switch to the Docker-based app distribution by setting the `STREAM_APPS_URI` variable.

-The `docker-compose-k8s.yml` expects a `kafka-broker` service pre-deployed in the target Kubernetes environment.
-Follow the [choose a message broker](%currentPath%/installation/kubernetes/kubectl/#choose-a-message-broker) instructions to deploy kafka-broker service.
+The `docker-compose-k8s.yml` expects a `kafka-broker` service to be pre-deployed in the target Kubernetes environment.
+Follow the [choose a message broker](%currentPath%/installation/kubernetes/kubectl/#choose-a-message-broker) instructions to deploy a `kafka-broker` service.